Sequoia Capital

 Series A in 2008

 Cdream Network is an internet value-added service platform dedicated to the development and operation of CERNET internet services.
-The company has independently researched and expanded four primary business lines leveraging CERNET's resources.
-These include Shutter, a desktop terminal for campus new media; Monternet Alliance, the largest campus network advertising alliance; Dream Team, which focuses on campus activities; and Cdream Outdoor Media, a campus outdoor media platform.
-Additionally, Cdream Network develops integrated marketing platforms that facilitate communication, academics, employment, entertainment, and community services, enabling enterprises to effectively engage with the campus market.
+The company has independently researched and expanded four key business lines: the Shutter desktop terminal for campus new media, the Monternet Alliance which is the largest campus network advertisement alliance, the Dream Team for campus activities management, and Cdream Outdoor Media, an outdoor media platform for campuses.
+Additionally, Cdream Network creates integrated marketing platforms that facilitate communication, academics, employment, entertainment, and community services, helping enterprises effectively enter the campus market.
+Through these initiatives, the company leverages its expertise in internet resources to provide valuable services tailored to the educational environment.

 Mevio